 There will be three (3) exams during the semester and one mandatory final exam.
 The cumulative average of all exams will represent 50% of your total grade.
 Your test will consist of a multiple choice part and a show-your-work part.
 The multiple choice part will be 10 questions assessed at 5 points per question.
-The show-your-work part will be worth 60 points total and will vary from 3-5 questions depending on the material.
+The show-your-work part will be worth at least 60 points total and will vary in number according the difficulty of the questions (fewer hard questions, more easy questions).
 These questions WILL require calculation and critical thinking skills.
-Exams will be graded at least one week after the exam date.
+Exams will be graded within one week after the exam date.
 Make-up exams will not be given unless the student has coordinated with the instructor prior to the exam.